werrenedbert06/Bangladesh-Crime-Clustering/README.md

 | Silhouette Score | ↑ Higher is better (max 1.0) |
 | Davies-Bouldin | ↓ Lower is better |
 | Calinski-Harabasz | ↑ Higher is better |

-> No accuracy or F1 score — this is unsupervised learning.
-There is no ground truth label to evaluate against.

 ---